What service do you offer?

 How much time should I expect to put into the group?

-Outside of group time (which is 90-minutes), members are expected to put effort into out of session homework and practice.
-Homework includes completing worksheets and logs.
-Practice will include engaging in social interactions that will be out of your usual routine.
-We encourage group members to spend as much time as possible on homework.
-There is a direct correlation between effort put into practice and level of improvement.
+Group sessions are 90 minutes.
+Outside of that, we do expect you to put effort into homework and practice.
+Homework includes completing worksheets and logs, while practice means engaging in social situations outside of your usual routine.
+We encourage group members to spend as much time as possible on this work outside of sessions; there is a direct link between effort and level of improvement.

 How do I sign up?

-Interested potential group members are invited to attend a one-on-one pre-group assessment and orientation meeting.
-This is a 60-minute session where you will meet with one of the therapists.
-This meeting is used to determine if this form of group therapy is a good match for you.
-You will also have an opportunity to ask questions and to decide for yourself if the group will be a good place for you.
+If you’re interested in joining our group sessions, we invite you to come to a one-on-one assessment and orientation meeting.
+This is an hour and fifteen minute-long session where you will meet with one of our therapists to determine if this form of therapy is a good match for you.
+You’ll have a chance to ask questions and decide for yourself if group therapy is the right option.

 How much does it cost?